USEPA/CMAQ/UTIL/chemmech/README.md

 Products consist species names separated by plus (+) or minus (-) signs with optional numerical coefficients.
 As noted above, a reaction can have up to 40 products.
 Stoichiometric coefficients use the number formats mentioned above and must be separated from the species names by an asterisk(*).

-Rate constant parameters begin with either a # sign or the expression, "%s#", where s equal 1, 2, 3, or H. The following characters and numbers specify parameters to calculate the reaction‚Äôs rate constant.
+Rate constant parameters begin with either a # sign or the expression, "%s#", where s equal 1, 2, 3, or H. The following characters and numbers specify parameters to calculate the reactionís rate constant.
 Table 2 defines formats corresponding to the available formulas.
-A semi-colon (;) denote the end of a reaction‚Äôs definition.
+A semi-colon (;) denote the end of a reactionís definition.

 <center>  Table 3.  </center>